-The assessment criteria is the primary lens through which the assessment panel will review and score your application.
+The assessment criteria are the primary lens through which the assessment panel will review and score your application.

 The Extending Foundations: Action Plan for 2022-2024 includes the BC Arts Council's commitment to placing reconciliation, equity, diversity, inclusion, and access at the centre of its activities with the intention to address historic funding inequities.
 Equity considerations are embedded throughout the assessment criteria and the assessment process.
-Funding prioritization may be applied to applicants who self-identify as part of the designated priority groups outlined on page one.